tds2003/tds2003/README.md

 - 👋 Hi, I’m Saravanan TD
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently pusuing B.Tech IT
 - 💞️ I’m looking to collaborate on more projects
 - 📫 Reach me at saravanantd2003@gmail.com